sufladka/good-things-bad-things/README.md

 ## Avoid creating custom frameworks unless you have person-years of free resources
 Building a custom framework from scratch can be alluring, promising tailor-made solutions to your development challenges.
 However, before embarking on this journey, consider the following factors:

-1. Resource intensive and complex
+1. **Resource intensive and complex**
 Developing a custom framework demands significant investments of time, effort, and resources.
 Crafting an effective framework requires a deep understanding of software architecture, design patterns, and scalability principles.
 Additionally, creating a comprehensive solution that addresses various scenarios and edge cases introduces complexity that's often underestimated.

-1. Maintenance burden and opportunity cost
+1. **Maintenance burden and opportunity cost**
 Once the custom framework is in place, ongoing maintenance becomes a substantial commitment.
 This includes fixing bugs, implementing updates, and ensuring compatibility as technology evolves.
 The time and resources devoted to maintaining the framework can divert attention from other critical aspects of your project, impacting its core goals.

-1. Bad documentation
+1. **Bad documentation**
 Thorough documentation is crucial for any successful tool, and custom frameworks are no exception.
 Crafting clear and comprehensive documentation takes considerable effort.
 Poor documentation can lead to confusion, frustration, and inefficiencies among your team members, hindering adoption and usability.

-1. Learning curve for the team
+1. **Learning curve for the team**
 Introducing a custom framework requires your development team to invest time in learning its intricacies.
 This learning curve impacts productivity, as developers adapt to new workflows and practices.
 Not all team members might grasp the new tool at the same pace, potentially leading to skill disparities and resistance to change.

+Take a look on any open-source framework.
+How long it took it to rise into useful product.
-Consider the [Spring Framework](https://github.com/spring-projects/spring-framework), a Java framework established in 2004.
-With 754 contributors and over 27,600 commits, this framework's success story illustrates the value of long-term commitment and extensive collaboration.
-It showcases that even with significant resources and community support, a framework is an ongoing endeavor, continually evolving to meet changing needs.
+For example, [Spring Framework](https://github.com/spring-projects/spring-framework), a Java framework established in 2004.
+With 754 contributors and over 27,600 commits, significant resources and community support, a framework is an ongoing endeavor, continually evolving to meet changing needs.

 In conclusion, the decision to build a custom framework should be approached cautiously.
 Unless you have person-years of free resources to invest in development, maintenance, and documentation, leveraging well-established solutions like the Spring Framework is often more pragmatic.
 The complexities of framework development, coupled with the challenges of documentation and team learning, make opting for existing solutions a wise choice for most projects.
 Remember that simplicity and efficiency are often found not in building everything from scratch, but in leveraging the wisdom of the broader development community.